tm-nidheesh/BlinkIt-sales-analysis-using-PowerBI/README.md

-# BlinkIt-sales-analysis-using-PowerBI
+# Goal

-The Blink It Sales Analysis project aimed to deliver an in-depth analysis of sales data to help the client make informed business decisions.
+The BlinkIt Sales Analysis project aimed to deliver an in-depth analysis of sales data to help the client make informed business decisions.
 Utilizing Power BI, the project encompassed several critical steps: data walkthrough, data connection, data cleaning, data modeling, data processing, DAX calculation, dashboard layouts, chart development and formatting, report development, and insight generation.

-# Client Requirements
+# Business requirements
 The client's business requirements focused on creating Key Performance Indicators (KPIs) and charts to aid in strategic decision-making.
 The specific requirements were as follows:

 # KPIs: